SWORDIntel/SENTINEL/bash_modules.d/suggestions/MODULE_SUMMARY.md

 The modules should be loaded in the following order to ensure dependencies are met:

+1. config_loader.module
-1. logging.module
+2. logging.module
-2. ble_manager.module
+3. ble_manager.module
-3. hmac.module
+4. hmac.module
-4. snippets.module
+5. snippets.module
-5. fuzzy_correction.module
+6. fuzzy_correction.module
-6. command_chains.module
+7. command_chains.module
-7. project_suggestions.module
+8. project_suggestions.module
-8. autocomplete.module (main module that loads others)
+9. autocomplete.module (main module that loads others)

-This ordering ensures that base functionality (logging, BLE.sh management, security) is available before feature modules are loaded.
+This ordering ensures that configuration is loaded first, followed by base functionality (logging, BLE.sh management, security), and then feature modules.